 HTML Title Best Practices

-- We recommend titles no longer than 70 characters since that is the amount of character space allocated in Google search results.
+- UPDATED 4/25/2014: We recommend titles between 55 – 60 characters since that is the amount of character space allocated in Google search results.
+Spacing of alphanumeric characters has an impact as well.
+This Moz tool helps test title tag visibility.

 - We find it ideal to include the primary keyword target of the web page at the beginning of the HTML tile when possible.